Working with children & families

 - SPARC is a diversion program that aims to empower low to medium risk child sexual offenders to understand the consequences of their behaviour and equip them with the skills and psychosocial resources to change it.
 By intervening with youth who exhibit sexually offensive or inappropriate behaviour as early as in childhood, the programme actively works towards breaking the cycle of abuse, by preventing these children from becoming career sexual offenders.

-The Teddy Bear Clinic is one of the few organisations that has specialized in providing holistic services to children that have been abused, and we have been doing so since 1986.
+The Teddy Bear Foundation is one of the few organisations that has specialized in providing holistic services to children that have been abused, and we have been doing so since 1986.
 As such, we have developed a wealth of knowledge, resources and practical experience across various professions within the child protection field.
 In order to increase the reach of child abuse services across the country, we provide training on child abuse identification and management to: medical professionals and students, social workers, psychologists, prosecutors, magistrates, police, child and youth care workers and other service providers.